AMI2 banner

 smart meter infrastructure LG picture

-There is no further action that you will need to take.
-You may notice changes in your monthly bill since your water usage will be more accurately reflected.
+You may notice changes in your monthly bill since your water usage will be more accurately reflected through the AMI technology.
 Questions regarding your water usage and your bill can be answered by our Customer Service team at 561-740-4600.

 KEY BENEFITS OF AMI